rob2d/portfolio_2018/ROADMAP.md

 - scroller for text as current format is TMI for certain types of users.

-## Project Details
+## Projects
+- centralize/simplify project data layouts... which has been overdue for about 2 years now ☠ (actually now W.I.P. in `refactors/merge-and-simplify-projects` locally)
-- Use vertical space a bit better in the layout on wide screens.
+- Use vertical space a bit better in the Details layout on wide screens.
 - cache instances of YouTube player while parent still mounted so that there's no need to reload iframe
 - fix some issues with YouTube player responsiveness on some mobile devices.

 ## CV
-- replace PDF viewer lib with non deprecated version
+- re-write to use new canvas-based PDF system which is much lighter, faster and better at calculating changing heights.
-- use smoother transitions from different themes when we don't need to blit away CV div
+- use smoother transitions from different themes when we don't need to blit away CV div (point above satisfied)

-## Misc Refactors
+## Misc
 - deprecate `/strings` and React Localization library -- Chrome translate has gotten pretty good since starting this, and no need for the maintainanace overhead with that.
+(W.I.P. -- just need to use new simple Projects data format).
 - use new hooks API to fade HOC which will improve speed + code consistency.
-- use new syntax conventions consistently: no lined-up colons, semicolons on imports, `export default function` for components, etc **(W.I.P.)**
+- apply new ESLint rules on everything for consistent syntax conventions (W.I.P.)

 ## Nice-to-haves

 - allow filtering of techs in Projects view.
 - Add a React hook for routing + classNames to create nice section scroll left/right transitions.
+- Testing (!).
+At least some basic coverage once current W.I.P. list is about 50% complete -- but thankfully I'm not insane and indeed regression test manually/visually inspect before any deployments.